 Having all of you here means more than just a rising visit counter and collecting flags.
 It means I learn from other parents who have travelled this road...
 I learn from medical professionals with advice to share... and, most importantly, I am reminded that I'm not alone.
 Having a special needs child can be quite isolating.
 You all have been the greatest company - whether you've been here over the last five years or just the last five days.

 The added exposure here has gifted me with new friends, wonderful suggestions, interesting referrals and a list of different syndromes and disorders to present to Gavin's medical team.
 One of the referrals was to a medical intuitive, Anthony Williams.
 I just finished an hour consultation with him and it was fascinating.
-(Please email me privately for an update if you are considering contacting him.
+(Please read THIS UPDATE before you consider contacting Anthony Williams!!!
 A LOT has changed since I wrote this post) He is sure that I have high levels of mercury in my body - and that I am highly sensitive to mercury, which is causing my medical issues.
 He also said that the majority of my miscarriages (I've lost 9 babies to date to miscarriage) were due to mercury toxicity.
 (Darcy's death - my 10th loss - was a true cord accident) This makes sense to me.
 In my twenties I was very sick and no one knew what was wrong with me.
 I was so weak that at one point I had a short stint in a wheelchair.
 Luckily, we have a family dentist who has a holistic approach and he insisted that my mercury fillings needed to come out.
 Out they came - and sure enough I quickly got better.
 Anthony Williams thinks that Gavin has the same sensitivity as I do - and suffered from mercury poisoning in utero.
 He told me that it can cause birth defects and neurological issues and it's not something that would show up in chromosome testing and we never thought to test it through blood work before.
 There are supplements I can start adding to Gavin's diet (and mine) to start pulling the mercury out of his system - and won't harm him in any way in the process.
 He sees Gavin making tremendous progress... walking and talking and eating... and living a long life.
 The way I see it, working on removing mercury from our systems is something we can easily do while we continue our conventional quest as well.
 It can't hurt!
 I will be calling Dr. Kang, our wonderful acupuncturist, tomorrow.
 I bet she'll be able to muscle test Gavin and me for mercury - and maybe she can help us with balancing our bodies and removing it at the same time!

 I am so grateful for all the love and support that has come my way because of (and before) this competition.
 And I'm grateful to those who voted - some every single day!
 I know how busy life is so thinking of you taking the time to click into a site and vote for this blog - it's humbling.
 Thank you.